xprova/vetrina/doc/setup.md

 The engine name argument must be in the same format used to execute the engine in the Linux shell.
-For example, an engine in the current directory must be invoked as `./adapter.py ./engine` (`./adapter.py engine` will throw an error message).
+For example, an engine in the current directory must be invoked as `./adapter.py ./engine`.
+Trying to run it as `./adapter.py engine` will result in an error message.

-The adapter will start the engine as a subprocess and relay its input and output streams to the WebSocket connection.
+The adapter will start the engine as a subprocess and forward its input and output streams to the WebSocket connection.
 It will also print a time-stamped log of incoming and outgoing messages as below: